monash-emu/AuTuMN/README.md

 ![](https://github.com/monash-emu/AuTuMN/workflows/Continuous%20Integration/badge.svg)

 This is a disease modelling project, written in Python.
-It is currently being applied to tuberculosis and COVID-19.
+It is currently being applied to COVID-19 and tuberculosis.
 This project is used and maintained by the Monash Univeristy Epidemiological Modelling Unit.

-AuTuMN uses the SUMMER disease modelling framework, with code [here](https://github.com/monash-emu/summer) which is [documented here](http://summerepi.com/) with examples and an API reference.
+AuTuMN uses the "summer" disease modelling framework, with code [here](https://github.com/monash-emu/summer) which is [documented here](http://summerepi.com/) with examples and an API reference.

 See [this guide](./docs/setup.md) for information on how to set up this project.